Clinical Collaborations

 Should I be nervous that I will not find a placement?

 Absolutely not!
 We have available resources to aide our students.
 There are certainly geographic areas in the U.S. that are more saturated with other nursing students or that have fewer facilities.
+It is wise to also consider suburban areas in addition to metropolitan areas.
 However, you will be partnering with your Specialty Director and Clinical Placement Coordinator to brainstorm possibilities.

 Am I able to relocate to another location while I am in the program?

-If you are considering relocating, we strongly encourage you to first consult your Specialty Director and Clinical Placement Coordinator to identify any factors like state licensure that could possibly cause a delay in the start of your clinical rotation.
+If you are considering relocating, we strongly encourage you to first consult your Specialty Director and Clinical Placement Coordinator to identify any factors like state licensure that could possibly cause a delay in the start of your clinical rotation and clinical hours needed for the semester.
 Your Specialty Director can help you navigate all the different facets of a relocation.

 What is a Clinical Placement Coordinator?